italocegatta/rapidr/README.md

 # rapidr
-A R package for RapidEye Images
+A R package for RapidEye Images (experimental)